erikyryang/multi-tenant-api/README.md

 * **`Presentation`**: Responsible for interaction with the outside world (REST Controllers, HTTP Interceptors).
 * **`Application`**: Orchestrates the application's use cases, acting as a thin layer between the Presentation and the domain.
 * **`Domain`**: The heart of the software.
 It contains the entities, value objects, and pure business rules, with no dependencies on frameworks.
-* **`Infrastructure`**: Contains the technical implementation details, such as persistence logic with Spring Data JPA, multi-tenancy configuration, and database migrations with Flyway.
+* **`Infrastructure`**: Contains the technical implementation details, such as persistence logic with Spring Data JPA, multi-tenancy configuration.

 -----